 The evening will be moderated by Joy Johnson, SFU Vice-President, Research.

-SFU students - both undergraduate and graduate, alumni, faculty, staff members, and community members with strong connections to SFU are invited to apply to present an impact story, poster, or both.
+SFU students, alumni, faculty, staff members, and community members with strong connections to SFU are invited to apply to present an impact story, poster, or both.
 Application period has now closed.
 Please check back next year!
 We'd love to hear your story.